Why You Should Always Use a Bite Alarm When Fishing

 Rod Tips Up or Down

-The rod tips up method stem from beach fishing but not required for the majority of carp fishing.
+The rod tips up method stem from beach fishing but are not required for the majority of carp fishing.

-You will mostly see rod tips up in European rivers when the anglers have cast out a long way and want to keep the line out of the water as much as possible to avoid weed.
+You will mostly see rod tips up in European rivers when the anglers have cast out a long way and want to keep the line out of the water as much as possible to avoid weeds.

 Personally, I would only fish with the rod tips up if there is lots of weed in front of me that I am trying to avoid, but this is very rare.
 The other reason to fish with the tips up is if there is a gravel bar close by and you are trying to keep the line from draping over the top over the bar, and instead of sitting over the back, then rising towards your rod tip.

 I fish with my rod tips around a foot above the water for 99% of my fishing.